 Yes, but coverage is limited.
 If you or your spouse were not insured by the Blue Cross International Health Insurance plan or by a similar benefit from a group insurance plan offered by a recognized Canadian educational institution during the previous academic year, maternity benefits - including delivery - are insured if normal delivery takes place during the first 30 weeks following initial registration in the plan up to a maximum of $10,000.
 Please be aware that medical and hospital costs are extremely high for non-residents of Canada and financial plans should be made prior to your arrival to Canada.

 Is pregnancy covered under international health insurance plan?

 YES.
-Most prenatal-related expenses and delivery are covered under the international health insurance plan if the normal delivery takes place after the first 30 weeks of the initial registration to the international health insurance plan.
-For more details on the coverage related to pregnancy, please refer to page 8 of the Blue Cross Handbook
+Most prenatal-related expenses and delivery, including midwife services, are covered under the international health insurance plan if the normal delivery takes place after the first 30 weeks of the initial registration to the international health insurance plan.
+For more details on the coverage related to pregnancy, please refer to page 10 of the Blue Cross Handbook

 I have a pre-existing condition, are there any limitations to the insurance coverage that I should be aware of?

 YES.
 Any expenses directly or indirectly related to a pre-existing condition are payable to a lifetime maximum of $10,000 for each pre-existing condition.
 Please refer to the Blue Cross Handbook page 6 for more details.

 Are international students covered by a dental plan?